agentslx/growtrics_fullstack_dev_test/README.md

     > If using Firebase Firestore for database, another option is to subscribe to the Firestore changes, if new request is created then the processing service will be triggered automatically.
 This is a good option for small, lightweight or serverless applications, but for larger systems, I prefer using a message queue like RabbitMQ to decouple services and handle high loads.
 Firestore can also add cost if overused!

+    > Here I don't use Firebase Auth for user authentication and authorization, but it's also a viable option.

 #### Tech stack

 - **Backend**: Flask for API development, Firebase Firestore for database, RabbitMQ for message queue, Cloud Storage for image storage.